andrewyates/syncfg/README.md

 syncfg
 ======
-syncfg is a system for synchronizing config files and static directories.
+syncfg is a system for synchronizing config files and supporting directories.

 Config files are comprised of config "sources" (or "parts") that are appended in order to create the final config file.
 The list of config sources comprising each config file can be different for each host.